cloudmesh-community/book/chapters/cloud/arch.md

 One of the issues we see today is that it is unrealistic to assume clouds are only provided by one vendor, or that they have all the same interface.
 Each vendor is advertising their special services to distinguish themselves from the competitors.
-For the end user and the developer that projects the problem of vendor lockin.
-However, we need to be aware of efforts that allow an easy of such vendor lockin while for example providing multi cloud solutions.
-Such solutions integrate multiple vendors and technologies into a single architecture allowing to use multiple cloud vendors at the same time.
+For the end-user and the developer that projects the problem of vendor lockin.
+However, we need to be aware of efforts that allow an easy of such vendor lock-in while, for example, providing multi-cloud solutions.
+Such solutions integrate multiple vendors and technologies into a single architecture allowing them to use multiple cloud vendors at the same time.

 ### Cloudmesh Architecture

 One of the earliest such tools is Cloudmesh.org, which is lead by von Laszewski.
 The tool was developed at a time when AWS and Nimbus, and Eucalyptus where predominant players.
-At that time OpenStack had just transitioned from a NASA project to a community development.
+At that time, OpenStack had just transitioned from a NASA project to a community development.

-FutureGrid was one of the earliest academic cloud offerings to explore the effectiveness of the different cloud infrastructure solutions.
+FutureGrid was one of the earliest academic cloud offerings to explore the effectiveness of different cloud infrastructure solutions.
 It was clear that a unifying framework and abstraction layer was needed allowing us to utilize them easily.
-In fact cloudmesh did not only provide a REST based API, but also a commandline shell allowing to switch between clouds with a single variable.
+In fact, Cloudmesh did provide not only a REST based API, but also a command line shell allowing to switch between clouds with a single variable.
 It also provided bare metal provisioning before OpenStack even offered it.
-Through an evolution of developments the current cloudmesh architecture that allows multicloud services is depicted in the next figure.
-We still distinguish the IaaS level which included not only IaaS Abstractions, but also Containers, and HPC services.
+Through an evolution of developments, the current Cloudmesh architecture that allows multi-cloud services is depicted in the next figure.
+We still distinguish the IaaS level, which included not only IaaS Abstractions, but also Containers, and HPC services.
 Platforms are typically integrated through DevOps that can be hosted on the IaaS.
 Examples are Hadoop, and Spark The services are exposed through a client API